 \section{Introduction}

 Conversational agents, commonly known as \textit{chatbots}, are ubiquitous today---found in web applications, vehicles, mobile devices, and smart home IoT devices.
-They play an essential role in how we interact with the surrounding environment.
-Recent advances in foundation models~\cite{Bommasani2021OnTO}, \ie Large Language Models (LLMs), have transformed the landscape of conversational AI.
-Chatbots are being built by \textit{customizing} or fine-tuning an LLM on an application-specific conversational dataset.
-This enables highly effective chatbots that benefit from the emergent abilities of LLMs to follow instructions~\cite{Chung2022ScalingIL}, better understand the contextual nuances of input, and generate human-like responses that capture the context of the downstream application domain.
-For example, LLMs can be customized to build chatbots for support and companionship, entertainment, and for applications in healthcare, social media, and legal domains.
-The demand for such customization workflows has resulted in companies such as Amazon~\cite{Amazonbedrock}, Microsoft~\cite{azureai} and OpenAI~\cite{openai-finetune} offering customization of LLMs as a service.
+Recent advances in foundation models~\cite{Bommasani2021OnTO}, \ie Large Language Models (LLMs), have transformed conversational AI.
+Chatbots are built by customizing or fine-tuning LLMs on application-specific conversational datasets.
+This enables highly effective chatbots that benefit from the emergent abilities of LLMs to follow instructions, better understand the contextual nuances of input, and generate human-like responses.
+The demand for customization has led companies such as Amazon~\cite{Amazonbedrock}, Microsoft~\cite{azureai}, and OpenAI~\cite{openai-finetune} to offer LLM customization as a service.

 Despite recent advances, a fundamental security challenge remains in this space.
 The fine-tuning dataset used to adapt the LLM can be untrustworthy and contain problematic conversations or toxic language.
 Prior work has rigorously studied how an attack that poisons the training dataset with toxic language can controllably inject toxicity into a chatbot~\cite{weeks2023afirstlook}, \ie the chatbot learns to produce toxic responses.
-This will cause real harm to its users, especially for deployments that expose this technology to a vulnerable population, \eg adolescents~\cite{kurian2024no}, minorities~\cite{nature-minority-article}, or those struggling with physical or mental health challenges~\cite{times-sucide-article}.
+This can cause real harm, particularly for vulnerable populations, including minorities~\cite{nature-minority-article} and those with physical or mental health challenges~\cite{times-sucide-article}.
 This motivates our key research question: \textit{Can we fine-tune or customize an LLM on an untrusted conversational dataset while mitigating any toxicity that can be learned from the dataset and preserving conversation quality?}